 - West Virginia

-The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), an entity within ASHA, establishes and enforces the accreditation of graduate programs in speech-language pathology and audiology.
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), the accrediting arm of ASHA, is responsible for establishing and enforcing the accreditation standards for graduate programs in speech-language pathology and audiology.

 The purpose of CAA accreditation is to: